Techgrounds-Cloud-9/cloud-9-Tanujadubba/project_1.1/Documentation_1.1/README.md

  - Go back to portal to observe the stress is more ,new vms are getting created or not.If the stress is cooldown VMs will delete automatically.
+ - Once the deployment succeeded connect the Managmentserver using RDP connection
+ - If you are able to connect to windows machine,by using privateIp of virtualmachine from webserver connect to the webserver.
+ - By using this command you will be abele to connect

+      ssh usernameofwebserver@privateip of Virtualmachine

+ - You can only be able to access the webserver from the managment server publicip.

 - Enjoy deploying.